bitnami/charts/redmine/README.md

 ## Deploying the Chart

-Now that we have MariaDB deployed and optionally created a persistent storage disk for Redmine, we are ready to deploy the Bitnami Redmine chart.
+Once you have MariaDB deployed and optionally created a persistent storage disk for Redmine, we are ready to deploy the Bitnami Redmine chart.

 **Step 1**: Fetch the `bitnami/redmine` chart to your workspace